Emily Bobel Kilduff, Head of School

 Ryan Chapman, Head of School

-Over the past 19 years, I have worked to start-up and expand organizations focused on closing the opportunity gap in low-resource, yet high potential communities.
+Over the past 20 years, I have worked to start-up and expand organizations focused on closing the opportunity gap in low-resource, high-potential communities.
 My work in education and community development has spanned the non-profit, public, and private sectors.
 I received my B.A. in developmental psychology and K-6 teaching certification from Vassar College and Masters of Public Policy from the Johns Hopkins University.

 I live here in SF with my wife, daughter (a New School student) and son, both of whom are 5th generation San Franciscans.

 Shernice Lazare, Director of Curriculum & Instruction

 I have been an educator for 20 years - 15 of them as a classroom teacher in grades K-6.
 As a Fulbright Teacher Award recipient, I spent a year in England teaching, learning and researching best practices.
 Having graduated from UCLA's social justice Teacher Education Program and recently being the Outreach Coordinator for UCLA Lab School, I am a true Bruin!
 I am passionate about giving all children access to high quality teaching and learning.